-8 Easy tips for an effective competitive analysis
+8 Easy ways to conduct an effective competitive analysis

 Understanding your competitors, what they offer, their positioning, etc. and monitoring them on an on-going basis is key to growing your business.

-Here are eight tips for an effective competitive analysis
+Here are eight easy ways to conduct an effective competitive analysis

 - Research their online presence.
 Look for articles, blogs, podcasts, YouTube videos they have posted.